Anna Armentano Psychologist

 Please note: these are very rare occasions but it can happen, therefore, it is important to understand this process.

 I’m not a family therapist as such, however, when I work with children I always work with parents and schools (and/or other agencies involved).
 This is a very vital role to keep working together in order to support the child in therapy.
-Only by using the same shared strategies, support and intervention can we maximaze results in the best interest of the child.
-I believe, working together is vital to make progress and share knowledge.
+Only by using the same shared strategies, support and intervention can we maximaze results in the best interests of the child.
+I believe, working together and share knowledge is vital to make progress.

 Yes, you can!
 It’s your therapy and it has to feel right for you.
 However, I’d always recommend a final session to say goodbye and to evaluate the experience.
 Sometimes coming to an early “ending” can teach us both – the therapist and the client – something very valuable.
 I take every experience as unique and if you don’t feel it’s the right time or modality, we can openly discuss this and I’d be more than happy to make further recommendations if appropriate.

 This is very difficult to judge at the beginning not knowing the whole history.
 I always recommend following medical advise on medication as I’m not a GP and I don’t have a qualification in medicine.
-However, it is possible to wean off medication after a period of counselling or any other therapeutic intervention if you feel it’s right for you and you have resolved the issues that brought you to therapy in the first place.
+However in consultation with your GP, it is possible to wean off medication after a period of counselling or any other therapeutic intervention if you feel it’s right for you and you have resolved the issues that brought you to therapy in the first place.